 - When the flour is completely incorporated add the flour-coated fruits and mix on low til they are evenly dispersed throughout the batter.

-- Divide the batter among the ramekins and bake them for about 50 to 55 minutes, until a cake tester poked through the center of the batter (not through the fruit) comes out clean.
+- Divide the batter among the muffin cups and bake them for about 30 minutes, until a cake tester poked through the center of the batter (not through the fruit) comes out clean.
 For loaf cakes, they will take 1.5 hours to bake.